zodern/nice-reload/README.md

 ```

 ### User
-When the browser window is focused, just press ctr + n.
+When the browser window is focused, just press ctr + l.
 It adds the global function `niceReload`.